 - Organisations who have the capacity, or already implement proctoring via Zoom or Teams.

-- Organisation seeking a cost-effective method to continuous video monitoring.
+- Organisations seeking a cost-effective alternative to continuous video monitoring.

 4. Continuous webcam and screen video recording

-This advanced proctoring technique entails the uninterrupted video recording of both the candidate's webcam and screen, capturing every action they perform throughout the exam.
-This method stands out as the most secure means of proctoring, and reinforces the credibility and validity of high-stakes assessments.
+This advanced proctoring technique entails uninterrupted video recording of both the candidate's webcam and screen, capturing every action they perform throughout the exam.
+This method stands out as one of the most secure means of proctoring and reinforces the credibility and validity of high-stakes assessments.

-To enhance exam security, this continuous video monitoring is often coupled with the lockdown mode described in #1.
+To enhance exam security, continuous video monitoring is often coupled with the lockdown mode described in section 1.
 This dual-layered approach ensures candidates are unable to navigate to other web pages or utilise desktop applications during the examination.

-Moreover, the recorded proctoring footage is securely stored for an extended duration, either for a number of years or indefinitely.
-This extended retention is especially critical for high-stakes exams subjected to external audits or reviews, providing a comprehensive and immutable record of the examination process.
+Recorded proctoring footage can be securely stored for an extended duration, either for a number of years or indefinitely.
+This extended retention is especially critical for high-stakes exams subjected to external audits or reviews.

 Ideal for:

-- High-stakes or certification exams, where exam security, validity and integrity is of paramount importance.
+- High-stakes or certification exams, where exam security, validity, and integrity are of paramount importance.

-- Exams that require a long-term storage of the footage for auditing purposes.
+- Exams that require long-term storage of footage for auditing purposes.

 5. AI proctoring

-In the era of artificial intelligence, leveraging this innovative approach proves highly beneficial for exam proctoring, particularly in streamlining the workload for an organisation’s proctoring team.
-AI proctoring is often adopted alongside continuous video recording (#4) and lockdown mode (#1).
+In the era of artificial intelligence, leveraging automated analysis can streamline the workload for an organisation's proctoring team.
+AI proctoring is often adopted alongside continuous video recording (section 4) and lockdown mode (section 1).

 AI technology works by automatically flagging suspicious behaviour, such as the presence of an additional person in the room or the use of a mobile device by the candidate.
 This intelligent system allows proctors to focus on key events flagged by the AI, rather than sifting through hours of continuous video footage.